Smart Launcher FAQ

 You should completely ignore that message, it’s just an attempt by the system to convince you to come back to the built-in launcher.
 That message appears after a simple crash or a freeze not necessarily caused by Smart Launcher itself.
 There is absolutely nothing to worry about it.

 At the moment we know that some Xiaomi devices, show completely wrong alarms, while some Samsung devices anticipate the next alarm of some minutes.

 The Google feed works thanks to an experimental and not official plugin.
 Google never released a public API to integrate Google feed in 3rd party launchers like Smart Launcher, so unfortunately we cannot guarantee its working.

 Probably you accidentally enabled Grayscale mode.
 You can disable it from

 Preferences → Global Settings → Grayscale mode.

 Unfortunately, this issue depends on a system limitation.
 Android provides no way to programmatically turn off the screen.
 The only way to do it requires invoking a forced security lock or using some sort of workarounds.
 You can choose a different screen lock method in Preferences, Global Settings, Screen, Screen lock method.

 Sometimes, device manufacturers, limit some features to work only with their own apps.
 This happens especially with quick dial shortcuts.
 Unfortunately, Smart Launcher can’t circumvent this limit.
 Our suggestion is to install and use a different app to add the same shortcut.

 Probably you are not experiencing a crash or a bug, it’s just your device firmware being that kills Smart Launcher in the background.
-There are various solution to fix this issue, we suggest to check them here:
+There are various solutions to fix this issue, we suggest checking them here:

 Please use the Feedback & Suggestions section of our Reddit community.
 It’s a great space where you can submit your ideas and get immediate feedback from other users.
 Your opinion is very important for us as Smart Launcher is a community-driven project.